Prospective Residents and Fellows

 License Exams and Alabama Medical License (Limited and Unrestricted)

-All residents are required to successfully complete the USMLE Step 2 (CS and CK) or COMLEX Part 2 (CE and PE) examination, as evidenced by obtaining a passing grade for that examination, upon completion of their third month after entering a GME training program at the University of South Alabama Hospitals.
+All residents and fellows are required to successfully complete the USMLE Step 2 (CS and CK) or COMLEX Part 2 (CE and PE) examination, as evidenced by obtaining a passing grade for that examination, upon completion of their third month after entering a GME training program at the University of South Alabama Hospitals.
 All residents are required to successfully complete the USMLE Step 3 examination or COMLEX Part 3 examination, as evidenced by obtaining a passing grade for that examination, upon completion of the sixth month of post-graduate year two (PGY2).

-Residents entering a GME program at USA Health who do not already have an Alabama medical license and are not eligible for a full or unrestricted Alabama medical license must apply for a limited Alabama license to practice medicine before completion of the sixth month after the start of their postgraduate training (PGY-1).
+Residents and fellows entering a GME program at USA Health who do not already have an Alabama medical license and are not eligible for a full or unrestricted Alabama medical license must apply for a limited Alabama license to practice medicine before completion of the sixth month after the start of their postgraduate training (PGY-1).
 For example, residents who begin their training on July 1st must have their application submitted for a limited Alabama Medical License by the last Thursday in December for the Alabama Board of Medical Examiners meeting on the 3rd Tuesday in January and a final decision regarding licensure will be made during the meeting of the Alabama Licensing Commission on the 4th Wednesday in January.
 Once obtained, residents must maintain a current limited license until such time as they become eligible for and obtain an unrestricted (or full) Alabama medical license, or they complete their training program, whichever comes first.

 Annual Security and Fire Safety Report - The University of South Alabama publishes certain crime statistics each year as required by the Jeanne Clery Act.
 This report is required by federal law and contains policy statements and crime statistics for the school.
 The policy statements address the school's policies, procedures and programs concerning safety and security.
 Three years' worth of statistics are included for certain types of crimes that were reported to have occurred on campus, in or on off-campus buildings and property owned or controlled by the school, and on public property immediately adjacent to the campus.
 This report is available here.
 You may also request a paper copy from the University Police office located at 290 Stadium Blvd, Mobile, AL.